 Our teams from Leatherhead are mostly made up of young people aged 16-19 who have been involved with our youth projects for a number of years.
 The Romania trip gives them a chance to visit a culture which is much poorer than theirs, and experience new language, food and ways of living.

 Your donation will go straight into helping us run projects for local young people.
+For example...

-£20 covers a 5-A-Day healthy eating session at BFree.
+£20 covers a 5-a-day healthy eating session

-We are always looking for volunteers who can help us with the work we do.
+We are looking for volunteers now!
+Volunteers help us deliver almost everything we do.

-Suitable volunteers will need to be able to relate young people and build positive relationships with them.
-Please contact us for a role description and to talk more about this if you are interested in volunteering.Get in touch
+You will need to be able to relate to young people, build positive relationships with them and buy into our teamwork approach.
+Please contact us for a role description and to talk more about this if you are interested.Get in touch

 We always welcome help with fundraising.

-We have previously benefitted from individuals completing sponsored events on our behalf, such as Runs and Triathlons.
+We have previously benefitted from individuals completing sponsored events on our behalf, such as Runs, Cycles and Triathlons.
 If you would like to raise funds for us, please contact us to discuss this further.Learn More